 Q: What are IEEE-sponsored discount programs, also known as affinity group programs?

-A: IEEE, like other professional associations, alumni groups or employers, is an affinity group, whose members may be eligible for specially negotiated pricing.
-IEEE members can recognize their affinity group discounts by the authorized use of IEEE’s masterbrand placed on the vendors’ advertising, mailings or Web sites.
-Licensed use of the IEEE masterbrand is not a product endorsement.
+A: IEEE, like other professional associations, alumni groups, or employers, is an affinity group, whose members may be eligible for specially negotiated pricing.
+IEEE members can recognize their affinity group discounts by the authorized use of the IEEE master brand placed on the vendors’ advertising, mailings, or websites.
+Licensed use of the IEEE master brand is not a product endorsement.

 Q: What are the advantages of sponsored insurance plans for IEEE members?

 A: In many cases, IEEE members will find the rates for group insurance to be lower than rates for comparable products that they could buy individually.
 Group products may have other advantages over individual products.
 For example, premium credits based on the group’s plan performance can reduce members’ costs over time.
 Some types of insurance plans are permitted to discount their rates for members of association groups, according to government regulations.
 Often, a group insurance plan will have uniquely rich features, which add value compared to similarly priced, public plans.
 Some products offer the ease of enrollment without an underwriting process.
 Members should always comparison shop to determine if an IEEE-sponsored insurance plan offers the best value for them.

 Q: Why are some discounts only available in certain countries?